 Sean Mannion was raised in Anchorage, Alaska.
 Prior to moving into media production he spent years working in local and state politics and enterprise level software-as-a-service development and support.
 He moved to Brooklyn in 2008 and immediately began working in independent video production.
 Sean has worked as everything from a set PA to a red carpet videographer and from reality show tape logger to short film visual effects editor.
 He has written and directed over a dozen short films and has lent his hand to many more films and series beyond that.
 He has worked extensively with social media for the promotion of his projects and those he’s supported over the years with a strong presence on all major platforms.
 His first feature, Meme, is currently in post-production.

 Nicole Solomon was raised in Ithaca, New York.
 She has worked extensively within the not-for-profit sphere in education, media production, and development.
-Nicole has a Masters’ in Film from City College of New York and has worked on many short films, features, and web series in a variety of production capacities.
-Her short film, Small Talk, enjoyed a very successful festival run and won multiple awards.
-Her directing credits also include participation in the Bring Us Your Women anthology project.
+Nicole has a Masters’ in Film from City College of New York and has worked on many features, short films, and web series in a variety of production capacities.
+Her short film, Small Talk, enjoyed a successful festival run and won multiple awards.
+Her directing credits also include the horror short Mare, a segment of the Bring Us Your Women anthology project, and the upcoming short Sanctuary (co-directed with Small Talk DP Jeanette Sears).
 She has been in the trenches of social media promotion since the MySpace era working with bands, filmmakers, not-for-profits, and companies to promote themselves and build their following.